-We explicitly teach good behaviours therefore creating positive social norms in school.
-We consistently communicate high expectations in all areas of our school.
-We understand that pupils cannot be simply told to "behave" - they need to be taught what this looks like through clear explanations, modelling examples, and consistent messages from all staff.
-We are consistent in our use of agreed behaviour systems, we recognise and reward the behaviour we expect and this helps to create and maintain our social norms.
-We want to promote a safe culture in our classrooms where pupils are encouraged to work hard, confidently share their thoughts, and take risks in their learning
+We explicitly teach good behaviours and consistently communicate high expectations in all areas of our school.
+We understand that students cannot be simply told to "behave" - they need to be taught what this looks like through clear explanations, concrete examples, and consistent messages from all staff.
+We are consistent in our use of agreed behaviour systems, we recognise and reward the behaviour we expect and this helps to build and maintain our social norms.
+We want to promote a safe culture in our classrooms where students are encouraged to work hard, confidently share their thoughts, and take risks in their learning

-Six routines will be delivered by departments across the year, with Form Time also being used to establish social norms and provide clarity as to what we want to see from our pupils.
+Six routines will be delivered by departments across the year, with Form Time also being used to establish social norms and provide clarity as to what we want to see from our students.

-- Entrance to Classrooms. - Attracting whole class attention signal, pause, insist. - During questioning. - Presentation of work. - Exiting the classroom. - Departments specific routine. - Pupils are made aware that they make a clear choice when deciding how to behave and understand how this impacts on their own and other pupils learning and safety and well-being. - Rewards will be attained by the majority of pupils and be shown to be given throughout year 7 to year 11. - The balance should be largely in the favour of celebrating and rewarding positive behaviours.
-It should bring about a positive ethos where the emphasis is on rewards, but where pupils, staff and parents/carers are clear of consequences of any behaviour that hinders learning. - Expectations regarding behaviour will be displayed in all teaching areas.
+- Entrance to Classrooms. - Attracting whole class attention signal, pause, insist. - During questioning. - Presentation of work. - Exiting the classroom. - Departments specific routine. - Students are made aware that they make a clear choice when deciding how to behave and understand how this impacts on their own and other pupils learning and safety and well-being. - Rewards will be attained by the majority of students and be shown to be given throughout year 7 to year 11. - The balance should be largely in the favour of celebrating and rewarding positive behaviours.
+It should bring about a positive ethos where the emphasis is on rewards, but where students, staff and parents/carers are clear of consequences of any behaviour that hinders learning. - Expectations regarding behaviour will be displayed in all teaching areas.
 Most expectations will be common across the school.
 However, flexibility is important and therefore some will be specific to cater for a department's specialist needs (e.g. in technology, science, PE etc.).
-Where a pupil has a recognised educational need or disability that requires reasonable adjustments to made, this will be taken into account.

-- Confrontation is avoided by staff clearly stating a clear, pre-agreed consequence for failing to meet expectations. - Sanctions are clear and escalated fairly and consistently by all staff where a pupil chooses a behaviour that is inappropriate. - Each individual issue is different and therefore so is the response taken.
-Each circumstance will be dealt with on its own merit and the response will be proportionate to the incident and pupil involved.
+- Confrontation is avoided by staff clearly stating a clear, pre-agreed consequence for failing to meet expectations. - Sanctions are clear and escalated fairly and consistently by all staff where a student chooses a behaviour that is inappropriate.

-The use of the pupil planner
+The use of the student planner

-Central to the success of the Behaviour for Learning Policy is the pupil planner.
-The pupil planner is key to ensuring effective and swift communication between home and school and will provide immediate feedback on a pupil's attitude to learning in terms of both reward and sanction.
+Central to the success of the Behaviour for Learning Policy is the student planner.
+The student planner is key to ensuring effective and swift communication between home and school and will provide immediate feedback on a student's attitude to learning in terms of both reward and sanction.

-On entry to the classroom, each pupil will place their planner on their desk open on today's date
+On entry to the classroom, each student will place their planner on their desk open on today's date